 If you’re raising a teenager here in Concord, OH, there’s a good chance you will need to talk to Fioritto Family Dental about their wisdom teeth.
-Do they need to come out?
+Should wisdom teeth be removed?
 Are they impacted?
 Will they be a source of problems?
 They’re all valid questions.

 Wisdom teeth tend to make themselves known during the teenage years and sometimes well into the early-mid 20s.
 Sometimes, they come in just fine… but not always.
 Many times, wisdom teeth enter an already-overcrowded mouth, causing everything from jaw pain, to headaches, to bite misalignments.
 Here’s a look at some of the problems they cause and why your Fioritto dentist may recommend wisdom teeth removal.